openrndr/openrndr-template/README.md

 # OPENRNDR template project

-A feature rich template for creating OPENRNDR programs based on Gradle/Kts
+A feature rich template for creating OPENRNDR programs based on [Gradle/Kts](https://en.wikipedia.org/wiki/Gradle).

-The template consists of a configuration for Gradle and an example OPENRNDR program.
+The template consists of a configuration for Gradle and two example OPENRNDR programs.
 The Gradle configuration should serve as the go-to starting point for writing OPENRNDR-based software.

 If you are looking at this from IntelliJ IDEA you can start by expanding the _project_ tab on the left.
-You will find a template program in `src/main/kotlin/TemplateProgram.kt`
+You will find a template program in `src/main/kotlin/TemplateProgram.kt` and a live-coding example in `src/main/kotlin/TemplateLiveProgram.kt`.

 You will find some [basic instructions](https://guide.openrndr.org/setUpYourFirstProgram.html) in the [OPENRNDR guide](https://guide.openrndr.org)